LaikaStudios/LaSh/doc/README.md

 There are also additional macros that provide other useful functionality.
 Other than the [LashMaterial](#lashmaterial) macro, which contains a Material created by the user, the contents of these ShadingGroup Macros are not altered or exposed.

-If you are using another application's shading system, you'll need use that system's shading capabilities to assemble these functional blocks yourself with the supplied [`osl`](../osl) shading nodes.
+If you are using another application's shading system, you'll need use that system's shading capabilities to assemble these functional blocks yourself with the supplied [`osl`](../osl) shading nodes, or translate them into a different shading langauge.

 ### LashMaterial